 When I said everything was fine, her next response was to ask about when I was going to look at changing payroll providers.
 Not only is this a bad follow-up question to me saying everything is fine, but if everything is fine, would I have any thoughts or plans to make a change?

-The problem here is that she is asking me about making a change, and she has not given me any reason to make a change.
+The problem is that she is asking me about making a change, and she has not given me any reason to do so.
 Does her company offer value or differentiation over its competition?
 That is what she should either be talking about or asking me questions about.

 My response to this question was that I do not have any plans to make any changes.